TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 „Homosexuality is a sin and a mental defect“ - Khalid Salman, official representative of the World Cup in Qatar

+The internet never had a native currency, so it had to use a surrogate: attention.

+nie bądźmy sensei dla każdego

+Polityka to rozmowa o interesach

+über Leichen gehen

+Wer schreibt, der bleibt

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.